 10. Donate what you don’t need or use frequently

 Here at Metro, we believe in doing the right thing.
 That means donating little-used items that may be of benefit to other families this holiday season.
 Reach out to local charities, or even list your belongings in the “Free” section of Craigslist.
 Once the holidays are over, keep you home looking organized and clutter-free by renting a storage locker to keep seasonal and holiday decor safe throughout the year.

 The holidays are a special time of year.
 It’s when we gather together with family and friends to celebrate the year that was and look ahead to the year to come.

 Still need more storage space before your holiday guests arrive?

 No worries—we’ve got you covered.

 Thanks to flexible month-to-month leases, there’s no need to lock yourself into a long-term storage contract.
 So you can rent any size storage for as much or as little time as you need.

-All of Metro Self Storage locations provide class A, clean units with premium security features that include things like 24-hour video recording and ample lighting.
+Metro Self Storage locations provide clean storage units with premium security features that include things like 24-hour video recording, ample lighting, and easy access.
 Discover why so many satisfied customers choose Metro Self Storage—one of the country’s top-10 storage provider.